 This allows the fiber to transmit light over long distances with little attenuation.
 The sample is immobilized on one end of an optical fiber, then several fibers, each with a different immobilized sample probe on its tip, are bundled together.

 When a ligand binds to the probe, fluorescence emission is triggered and detected by a CCD camera.

 Applications of fiber optic microarrays

-Some applications of fiber optic microarrays include detection of harmful algal bloom species, analysis of proteins, cell migration, and DNA analysis.
+Fiber optic microarrays have been applied to many different research projects with multiple diagnostic aims.
+Some applications of the technology include the detection of harmful algal bloom species, analysis of proteins, cell migration, and DNA analysis.

 A protein detection assay based on enzyme-linked immune sorbent assays (ELISA) can be adapted to a fiber optic microarray format by immobilizing a capture antibody on the surface of a microbead and placing the microbead at the tip of the optic fiber.
 The detection antibody carrying the fluorophore will then bind to the capture antibody, activating a fluorescent emission.

-Fiber optic microarray technology has also been used for analysis of DNA.
+Fiber optic microarray technology is commonly uses in the analysis of DNA.
 Single-stranded DNA probes are attached to microspheres and affixed to the ends of the optic fibers.
 Fluorescently labeled single-stranded DNA samples are then placed on the microarray, and the optic fibers are monitored for fluorescence.
 Complementary DNA strands will hybridize to each other, showing that the target DNA sequence is present in the sample.